dtaht/blog-cerowrt/content/post/some_hackerboards_for_wifi.md

 description = "Cheaping out for the sake of science"
 +++

-The original CeroWrt effort was driven by a 70 dollar piece of hardware.
+The original CeroWrt effort was built on a 70 dollar piece of hardware.
-It's fixes for the Internet have been rolling out worldwide ever since.
+Fixes for the whole Internet have been rolling out worldwide ever since.

 CeroWrt, as a separate router distro - is currently dead - Bufferbloat project related fixes and improvements tend to go directly upstream  into several distros without us needing to build and distribute our own.
 This is a good thing - because [adding fq_codel to wifi](/post/fq_codel_ath10k)- has taken 2+ years of design and architectural work to